curzel-it/sneakbit/docs/game_design_document.md

 The bullet goes perfectly straight until stopped or it expires (3 seconds).

 #### Swords
-Works by creating several bullets around the character that travel for a short time in the direction the character is looking at.
+Works by creating several invisible bullets around the character that travel for a short time in the direction the character is looking at.

 ### Skills
 The player can complete optional quests to gain special combat skills: